High School

 FBOCS uses the following grading scale: A=90-100, B=80-89, C=70-79, D=60-69, F=0-59.
 Parents use this grading scale to report letter grades on the High School Documentation for Completed Courses form at the end of each school year.

 Example: Suppose a student earns 6 credit hours one year.
-Two full credits are A’s, two half credits are A’s, one full credit is a B, one half credit is a B, one full credits is a C, and one half credit is a C. Add the numbers for each together:
+Two full credits are A’s (with one of those being a dual enrollment credit), two half credits are A’s, one full credit is a B, one half credit is a B, one full credits is a C, and one half credit is a C. Here is the formula for the total quality points for an unweighted GPA:

 Transcripts